kovasap/dotfiles/README.md

 # Install latest neovim
 # https://github.com/neovim/neovim/wiki/Installing-Neovim#install-from-download
-sudo apt install neovim neovim-runtime
+# sudo apt install neovim neovim-runtime
 # If installing from a package manager like apt, make sure neovim-runtime is
 # also installed, otherwise some plugins wont work (like lsp and treesitter).
 #
+# Linuxbrew has usually a more up to date verion of nvim.
+brew install neovim
 cd .local/share/nvim/site/pack/paqs/start/parinfer-rust/
 cargo build --release
 cd ~/